 'I encourage parents to get out and follow their kids for a bike ride,' Mrs Bouveret said.
 'I’ve found so many new bike routes by following Ben and Nina.'

-Cycling infrastructure in the Willoughby local government area consists of a mix of dedicated bike paths, shared paths and marked on-road routes which are shown on the Northern Sydney bike map(PDF, 7MB).
+Cycling routes in the Willoughby local government area consists of a mix of dedicated bike paths, shared paths and marked on-road links which are shown on the Northern Sydney Cycling Guide and Map(PDF, 7MB).

 Bike sharing is an emerging and developing technology that makes cycling a convenient and cost-effective transport option.
 Bike share programs typically involve hiring a bicycle for a fee from an operator, which is either collected from a docking station or from the street (dockless bikes).
 Bike share operators and users must adhere to NSW road and cyclist rules and Council’s bikeshare guidelines(PDF, 218KB).